matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 knock, and in addition prevent any further knocks by this user from being allowed into the room.

-If the user is unbanned, then knocks will be accepted again.
+If the user is unbanned, they will be able to send a new knock which could be accepted.

 To ban the user, the client should call [`POST /_matrix/client/r0/rooms/{roomId}/ban`](https://matrix.org/docs/spec/client_server/r0.6.1#post-matrix-client-r0-rooms-roomid-ban) with the user ID of the knocking user in the JSON body.